kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 * ———.
 “Nishida and Wittgenstein: From ‘pure Experience’ to Lebensform or New Perspectives for a Philosophy of Intercultural Communication.” *Asian Philosophy* 13, no. 1 (March 1, 2003): 53–70.
 * Calichman, Richard. *Contemporary Japanese Thought*.
 Columbia University Press, 2012.
 * ———. *Overcoming Modernity: Cultural Identity in Wartime Japan*.
 New York: Columbia University Press, 2008.
 (P)
-* Carter, Robert Edgar. *Kyoto School, The: An Introduction*.
-SUNY Press, 2013.
+* Robert E. Carter, *Encounter with Enlightenment: A Study of Japanese Ethics* (State University of New York Press, 2012).
 * Curley, Melissa Anne-Marie.
 “Miki Kiyoshi.” *The Oxford Handbook of Japanese Philosophy*, September 2, 2014.
 * Davis, Bret W. “The Kyoto School.”
 In *The Stanford Encyclopedia of Philosophy*, edited by Edward N. Zalta, Spring 2017.
 Metaphysics Research Lab, Stanford University, 2017.
 * Davis, Bret W., Brian Schroeder, and Jason M. Wirth. *Japanese and Continental Philosophy: Conversations with the Kyoto School*.
 Indiana University Press, 2011.